Teichlab/cellphonedb/README.md

 ## Plotting statistical method results

-In order to plot results from statistical methods you need to run it first.
+In order to plot results from the statistical methods, you need to run it first.

-Currently there are two plot types available `dot_plot` & `heatmap_plot`
+Currently there are two plot types available: `dot_plot` & `heatmap_plot`

 Once you have the needed files (`means` & `pvalues`) you can proceed as follows:
 ```shell